What is Zen meditation?

 Well, no you weren’t, but this can be a big obstacle for many when they start out.
 It’s the monkey mind syndrome we talked about earlier.
 But often battling with these thoughts only adds to the problem.
 You’ve probably noticed that you have a gazillion thoughts running through your mind all at the same time.

 So, then how do we deal with these wretched thoughts?

-Well, there have many techniques developed for this very purpose.
+Well, various techniques have been developed over the years for this very purpose.
 The most commonly taught one is to watch the breath.
 To do this simply breathe smoothly and evenly through the nose, observing each breath as you inhale and as you exhale.
 Some find it helpful to picture the tip of their nose while doing this.
 Another technique is to repeat a mantra, which is a single word or phrase, for example om, over and over until it fills your mind and there is no room for anything else.

 Ok.
 Let’s cut to the chase.
 Some find these exercises very calming.
 Others find them very boring!!
 And therein lies the reason why many give up.
 They think it’s just plain too hard, ‘I’ll never be able to control my thoughts’, they say.

 But control is not the point of meditation.